FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_Figure53_QLab.md

 ## QLab messages via network cues

-In a realtime situation, where performers or sounds are being spatialized live by Spat Revolution, and cues need to be sent in the right running order with the rest of the show, Network OSC type cues can be sent from QLab to Spat Revolution to control all aspects of the Spat rendering software.
+In a realtime situation, where performers or sounds are being spatialized live by _SPAT Revolution_, and cues need to be sent in the right running order with the rest of the show, Network OSC type cues can be sent from QLab to _SPAT Revolution_ to control all aspects of the Spat rendering software.
 To do this interaction, it is necessary to setup the OSC communication.
 It is relatively straightforward.
-_In the Spat Revolution preferences make sure the OSC Enable is engaged._
+_In the _SPAT Revolution_ preferences make sure the OSC Enable is engaged._

 ![Setting the OSC Connection](https://media.githubusercontent.com/media/FLUX-SE/doc_images/main/SpatR/Preference/OSCMain.png)